 - Check your Email – All of your RSVPs will be sent to you by email.
 It’s a good idea to reply to any RSVPs welcoming them.
 If your meet-up fills up, you want to avoid having to turn away additional people—email the Meet-ups Lead as soon as possible so they can take it down from the website/app.

 - Digital Waivers – If your meet-up involves any potential physical dangers, the Meet-ups Admin will have given you info about the Meet-ups Digital Waiver.
 Many people may have already filled out a the waiver for a previous meet-up, and won’t need to again.
 This is a short and simple digital waiver, and it’s easy to check the list of completed waivers if you need to.
-You can reply to those who RSVP reminding them to complete the waiver (reachchurch.cc/meetups/waiver) before the meet-up, or use your own smartphone, laptop or tablet in-person the day of to have them sign the waiver.
+You can reply to those who RSVP reminding them to complete the waiver (at reachchurch.cc/meetups/waiver) before the meet-up, or use your own smartphone, laptop or tablet in-person the day of to have them sign the waiver.
 Remind them that the waiver is only required once for all meet-ups, even other hosts’.
-To check completed waivers:
+You must verify that all attendees have completed waivers.
+Here's how to check the list:

 - Go to reachchurch.cc/waivers and sign in with these credentials: